 First, there is less ambiguity in distinguishing prompt electromagnetic depositions from delayed neutron capture events in the scintillation channel based on timing, whereas this can be more difficult for the ionization channel due to the long drift times (potentially hundreds of microseconds) and the fact that neutrons can travel a significant distance prior to capturing.

-Second, the use of charge as an energy estimator would require a stricter fiducial-volume cut to select only charge events fully-contained in the TPC drift region.
-As multiple MeV-scale gammas can be emitted by a CC event as part of the cesium de-excitation process, CC events are spatially larger than the events typically of interest to nEXO.
+Second, the use of charge as an energy estimator would require a stricter fiducial-volume cut to select only charge events fully contained in the TPC drift region.
+As multiple MeV-scale $\gamma$'s can be emitted by a CC event as part of the cesium deexcitation process, CC events are spatially larger than the events typically of interest to nEXO.
 Using light as the energy estimator allows for the inclusion of events that extend into the xenon space outside the drift region (referred to as the xenon skin).

-While we use light as our energy estimator, we reconstruct the position and magnitude of charge depositions to use a simulated map of the geometric dependence of light collection efficiency across the detector (see Ref.~\cite{Adhikari2022}) to correct for the position-dependence of light collection.
-The impact of both grouping a light signal with an incorrect ionization signal or using partially-contained charge depositions to apply this correction is a small increase in the energy resolution of our reconstructed light signals using this algorithm.
+While we use light as our energy estimator, we reconstruct the position and magnitude of charge depositions to use a simulated map of the geometric dependence of light collection efficiency across the detector (see Ref.~\cite{Adhikari2022}) to correct for the position dependence of light collection.
+The impact of both grouping a light signal with an incorrect ionization signal or using partially contained charge depositions to apply this correction is a small increase in the energy resolution of our reconstructed light signals using this algorithm.
 In the future, an improved charge timing and energy reconstruction can be developed for nEXO supernova events, though for this study we choose to start with the above simplifications.